 - 2 tablespoons miso or 2 vegetable broth cubes

 - 1 Medjool date or 2 small soft dates or 2 tablespoons maple syrup (optional)

 - ¼ teaspoon salt

-- In a medium saucepan, bring 8 cups water to a boil.
-Place the pumpkin, onion, and garlic in a steaming basket.
-Bake for 10 minutes until the ingredients soften.
-Put the cooked ingredients aside.
-You should be left with 6 cups water.
+- In a medium pot, bring 8 cups of water to a boil.
+Place the pumpkin, onion, and garlic in a steamer basket.
+Cook for 10 minutes until the ingredients soften.
+Set the cooked ingredients aside.

 - In the blender, transfer 1 cup of the cooking water, add ½ cup of the coconut flakes and blend until smooth and creamy.
 Scrape the edges from time to time.
-Take ½ cup of the coconut cream and set aside.
+Spread ¼ cup of the coconut cream and set aside.

-- Add 3 to 4 cups of the cooking water, remaining coconut flakes, pumpkin, cooked onion and garlic, date(s), nutmeg, cinnamon, pepper, and salt.
-Blend until smooth and creamy.
-To keep warm, transfer the thick liquid into the saucepan and heat on low heat for 5 to 10 minutes.
-Add remaining cooking water to thin if desired.
-Divide among bowls and decorate with 1-2 tablespoons of coconut cream.
-Top with parsley and roasted pumpkin seeds and sprinkle with fresh pepper.
-Serve immediately.
+- Add 3 cups of the cooking water, the remaining coconut flakes, pumpkin, cooked onion and garlic, optional dates, nutmeg, cinnamon, pepper, and salt.
+Mix until obtaining a smooth and creamy consistency.
+To keep it warm, transfer the thick liquid to the pot and heat over low heat for 5 to 10 minutes.

 - Placed in an airtight container in the refrigerator, this pumpkin soup will keep for three days.

 - Thai Red Curry – Sauté 2 tablespoons of red curry paste in ½ tablespoon of oil over medium heat.
 Cook for 2 minutes until really fragrant, then add it to the recipe.